 ABOUT ME

 I’m a third-year Information Science PhD student at the University of Pittsburgh working with Prof. Yu-Ru Lin.
-I am primarily interested in studying how individuals interact and behave in digital spaces.
-My research centers on understanding what captures people’s attention online, how information spreads, and how communities form and evolve within cyber-social spaces, as well as the impact of network structures on social behaviors and dynamics.
-I explore these topics using Machine Learning and NLP methods to analyze large-scale datasets from various online platforms such as Twitter/X, Facebook, and Tiktok.
-Through my work, I aim to uncover insights into how individuals engage in digital communities and how these interactions shape our online world.
+My research explores how individuals interact and behave in digital spaces, focusing on what captures people’s attention online, how information spreads, and how communities form and evolve within cyber-social spaces.
+I study the role of network structures in shaping online behaviors and social dynamics, using Machine Learning and NLP methods to analyze large-scale datasets from platforms such as Twitter/X, Facebook, and TikTok.
+A key part of my work involves drawing causal inferences from observational data to uncover the underlying mechanisms driving these digital interactions.
+I am also deeply interested in the ethical dimensions of AI, particularly in addressing algorithmic bias and promoting fairness in socio-technical systems.
+Through my research, I aim to generate insights into how people engage in online communities while contributing to developing more responsible and interpretable AI systems.

 Research Interests